 Rizzi not only lived and worked on Sullivan Street, but he helped transform the street itself into a work of art.
 Rizzi painted a roughly four foot high, one hundred foot long mural which stood on a wall on the west side of Sullivan Street between Spring and Broome Streets for many years.
-Sadly, a few years ago the mural was mostly destroyed as the adjacent gas station was shuttered for a planned development which never materialized; faint traces of Rizzi’s great piece of pop public art can be still be discerned on the concrete wall (if any Off the Grid readers either have or know of an image of the mural before it was destroyed, please share it with us!).
+Sadly, the mural was mostly destroyed as the adjacent gas station was shuttered for a planned development; faint traces of Rizzi’s great piece of pop public art could still be discerned on the concrete wall for many years later, but are now gone (if any Off the Grid readers either have or know of an image of the mural before it was destroyed, please share it with us!).

 Rizzi’s partnership with the Tom Tom Club began in 1980 when he designed their first single and album covers, and continued for decades after.
 But his decades-long partnership with the Tom Tom Club is far from Rizzi’s only foray into the pop cultural mindset — his work “Take Me Out to the Ballgame” made it onto an episode of Seinfeld, another Off the Grid favorite.